 The untold story of TMKG Limited (or “Matrix Knowledge,” as the company now calls itself)…

-2009 through 2011, The Matrix Knowledge Group Limited (the original Matrix company which preceded TMKG Limited) ― under the leadership of Jacque Mallender (chief executive and majority shareholder) and other directors (including Usman Khan and Andrew Beale) ― incurred losses totalling nearly £4m on revenue totalling under £15m across that same period.
-This means the average profit margin for the three year period ending with 2011 was roughly negative 25%.
-By the end of 2011, the company had debts totalling well over £3m.
+Andrew Beale) ― incurred losses totalling nearly £4m on revenue totalling under £15m across that same period.
+This means the average profit margin for the three year period ending with 2011 was roughly

 In March 2012, Mallender orchestrated a pre-packaged insolvency (a bankruptcy procedure also known as a “pre-pack sale”) which, by all accounts, provided the opportunity for her, Khan and Beale to substantially benefit financially at the full expense of creditors and minority shareholders.
 Consider the facts:

-» In a secret pre-pack sale on 5 March 2012, Mallender sold all of the original company’s assets (to include contracts and all other potential sources of revenue) to a group that included herself, Khan, Beale and two other investors with whom Mallender had a relationship ― RCapital and Flight & Partners.
-Creditors and minority shareholders not only were not given an opportunity to bid on the assets but were not even made aware of the sale until after it had been finalized.
+» In a secret pre-pack sale on 5 March 2012, Mallender sold all of the original company’s assets (to include contracts and all other potential sources of revenue) to a group that included herself, Khan, Beale and two other investors with whom Mallender had a relationship ―

 » Four shell companies were used by Mallender, RCapital and Flight & Partners to affect the purchase.
 Immediately after the purchase, the four companies changed their names to match the names of the original company and its subsidiaries.
 Simultaneously, Mallender, Khan and Beale transitioned to remunerated, executive level positions with the new company (“TMKG Limited”).